Math Placement Test

+Only students that have not already completed a math class at ECC are eligible to complete placement testing.
 Taking this assessment remotely, will require you to register with ALEKS®, our placement provider, and download a software called LockDown Browser® and Responus Monitor®.

 It is recommended you complete the remote testing setup below, the day before you sit down to take your test.

 Remote Testing System Requirements

 Please expect to spend up to 30 minutes setting up your account and downloading the software.

 LockDown Browser® and Responus Monitor® will work on PC's, MAC's, and iPads.
 Download software and review specific system requirements.

 LockDown Browser® and Responus Monitor® does not work on Chromebooks or smartphones.
 If you do not have access to a device that is supported, please contact email@example.com.

 - Log in at mail.student.elgin.edu.